Nix-Home/nix-home-manual/ros-assistant-manual/src/getting_started/first_project.md

 }
 ```

-### Add ROS Assistant as an input
+### Add Nix Home as an input

-Let's rename our flake and then add the ROS Assistant repository as an input.
+Let's rename our flake and then add the Nix Home repository as an input.
 Make the following changes to your flake file.
 ```patch
 {